What Is Hess Law?

 Similarly, endothermic reactions become: A + B + ΔH → C + D

 This allows reactions containing reactants and products to be treated as algebraic equations and carrying out mathematical operations on them.
-It should be remembered, that an exothermic reaction in one direction will be endothermic in the reverse direction and vice-verse.
+It should be remembered, that an exothermic reaction in one direction will be endothermic in the reverse direction and vice-versa.

 Importance of Hess Law

-Every substance (atom/ molecules) possess energy within.
+Every substance (atom/ molecules) possesses energy within.
 The internal energy depends on the nature of force existing in the substance and the temperature.
 When the substance undergoes chemical reactions, some bonds connecting some atoms are broken and some bonds are made new.
 The breaking and making of bonds involve energy.

 So, in reactions, product substances may have either less or the same or more energy than the reacting substances.
 Reactions accordingly may release heat to become exothermic or absorb heat and endothermic.
 Reactants may further react to give the product;

 - In single-step or